microsoft/vscode-java-installer/README.md

-Visual Studio Code Java Pack Installer
+Visual Studio Code - Java Coding Pack
 ====

 :warning: _This repository is only for issue tracking._